Josef Klehr: After the war

 Upon the evacuation of Auschwitz, Klehr guarded prisoners being transported to Gross-Rosen concentration camp, after which he was taken under command by an SS combat unit.
 In early May 1945, he was taken prisoner in Austria by U.S. soldiers.
 Klehr spent nearly three years in an internment camp.
 He was released from custody in April 1948.
 Klehr returned to his family in Braunschweig and resumed work as a cabinet maker.
 In April 1960 the Frankfurt prosecutor's office issued an arrest warrant which was executed in September after Klehr's whereabouts were determined.

 On 19 August 1965, the court convicted him of murder in at least 475 cases, assistance in the joint murder of at least 2730 cases, and sentenced him to life imprisonment with an additional 15 years.
 A witness, surnamed Głowacki, testified in court that Klehr killed the women who survived the massacre after the alleged uprising at the Budy female subcamp by phenol injection.

 While in prison, Klehr was interviewed by journalist and film-maker Ebbo Demant.
 When Demant brought up Holocaust denial, Klehr said:

 Jews never gassed?
 No?
 Yes, I have already been asked about that. ...Three elderly ladies come to visit us here.
 That is such an official society.
 They always want to support us a little bit, to give us a present on our birthdays, and so on, and one of them asked me once if people were gassed in Auschwitz?
-I said - I will tell you openly and honestly, but if it were someone else, I would have answered that I did not know.
+I said – I will tell you openly and honestly, but if it were someone else, I would have answered that I did not know.
 But because it is you, I will tell you precisely, that people were gassed.
-And anyone who maintains that there are no gassing. ...
-Yes, I don't understand him, he must be crazy or on the wrong. ...
+And anyone who maintains that there were no gassings...
+Yes, I don't understand them, they must be crazy or in the wrong. ...
 When you are three, four years in Auschwitz and experienced everything, then I cannot get myself to lie about it and say that no gassings were ever conducted.

 — Josef Klehr, "Auschwitz-"Direkt von der Rampe weg..."

-On 25 January 1988, Klehr's sentence was suspended due to unfitness for custody (Vollzugsuntauglichkeit).
+After over 27 years in prison, on 25 January 1988, Klehr's sentence was suspended due to unfitness for custody (Vollzugsuntauglichkeit).
 On 10 June, he was ordered to serve the remainder on probation.
+In total, he had spent over 30 years in custody.
 After seven months of freedom, he died at age 83.